jkk/cantata/README.md

 ### Drawbacks

-* Query expansion overhead - see `prepare-query` for a way to mitigate this
+* Query expansion overhead - see `prepare-query` and query caching options for ways to mitigate this
 * Query result processing overhead - not too bad, but there's room for improvement
 * Executed SQL may not always be optimal
 * Some queries may be awkward or impossible to express in the Cantata query format